edwinsteele/wordspeak.org/posts/coffee-at-home.md

 ## Simple, right?

 Coffee preparation can be as simple or as complex as you want to make it.
 This is my sweet spot at the moment, where preparation and consumption remain enjoyable - hobbies should always be enjoyable, and this certainly is for me.
-If it looks like it's stopped being enjoyable, please slap me.
+If it looks like it's not, a gentle reminder is most welcome!

 [^1]: An *emergency* involving a lack of coffee.
 A first-world problem if ever I saw one